Cookies & Cups > Recipes > Breads > Apple Cinnamon Bread

 Instructions

-3. Whisk together salt, baking powder, and flour.
+2. Whisk together the salt, baking powder, and flour.
 Set aside.

-4. In the bowl of your stand mixer beat butter, both sugars, and cinnamon for 2 minutes on medium speed, scraping sides as necessary.
+3. In the bowl of your stand mixer fitted with the paddle attachment mix the butter, both sugars, and cinnamon for 2 minutes on medium speed, scraping the sides as necessary.
 Add in both eggs and vanilla and continue mixing until smooth, again scraping sides as necessary.

-6. Finally, add in apples and stir until just combined and pour batter into the prepared pan.
+5. Finally, add in apples and stir until just combined and spread the batter into the prepared pan.

-7. Mix together the sugar and cinnamon for topping and sprinkle on top of the batter.
+6. Make the Topping: In a small bowl mix together the sugar and cinnamon and sprinkle evenly on top of the batter.

 Notes